xyproto/algernon/README.md

 // Describe the given base64-encoded image using Ollama (and the `llava-llama3` model, by default) describeImage(string, [string]) -> string

-// Given two embeddings (tables of floats, representing text or data, as returned by Ollama), return how similar they are.
+// Given two embeddings (tables of floats, representing text or data), return how similar they are.
-// The optional string is the algorithm for measuring the distance: "euclidean", "manhattan", "chebyshev" or "hamming". embeddedDistance(table, table, [string]) -> number
+// The optional string is the algorithm for measuring the distance: cosine, euclidean, manhattan, chebyshev or hamming.
+// Only the two first letters of the algorithm name are needed, so "co" or "ma" are also valid.
+The default is cosine. embeddedDistance(table, table, [string]) -> number
 ~~~